Air · Best-of

 The best air purifier for allergies is a true sealed-HEPA, ozone-free unit with an AHAM-verified CADR for your room size.

-How we score: We require a sealed True/H13/H14 HEPA system and no ozone-generating technology, then rank by composite score.
+How we score: A unit has to be a sealed True/H13/H14 HEPA system with no ozone-generating technology to qualify - then we rank what's left by overall score.

 The Dyson Purifier Big+Quiet Formaldehyde (BP03) is a whole-house air purifier built around a H13 sealed-system filter.
 Its 200 cfm CADR is a manufacturer figure, not AHAM-verified, and it uses no ionizer and no ozone-generating stage.
 Filters run about $79 per year, a typical running cost.